 - While consumers cut back plenty in some areas, there were big surges in others as shoppers increased spending on athleisure wear, home exercise equipment, and snack cakes, among other things.

 - Remote sellers collecting sales tax on e-commerce sales spread the benefits around as they made payments to multiple states.
 Online shopping surged ahead and that helped to even out the revenue.

 - Many people began to feel that spending money was a patriotic act.
 Calls on consumers to support their local businesses were taken seriously.

 Are states in trouble?

 Even though things are looking pretty good across the nation, states may or may not be okay.
-Most are being cautious.
+Most are cautious.
 They’re keeping a tight hold on the purse strings and continuing to urge Washington to provide help.

 For one thing, the pandemic isn’t over.
 Many states are fully opening businesses and reducing as many restrictions as they can in the hopes of keeping their economies going.
 Healthcare experts are nervously watching as people travel for Spring Break.
 Nobody knows what might happen next.

 One thing is for sure: no matter what happens with sales tax, you will need to have reliable sales tax calculation and compliance software.
 That’s where we come in.
 Our sales tax software is affordable, at a predictable price, and more accurate than the alternatives.